 Step 2: Clean the threads on the shower arm.
-There can be some residual thread sealing tape or mineral deposits on the arm, which can be cleaned off using mild soap and water and/or an old toothbrush.
-We've also found that a paper clip can be useful when trying to remove the old PTFE sealing tape from in between the threads.
+There may be some residual thread sealing tape or mineral deposits on the arm that can be cleaned off using mild soap and water and/or an old toothbrush.
+We've found that a paper clip can be useful in removing old PTFE tape from threads.

 Step 3: Now that the shower arm threads are clean, you can apply new PTFE tape.
-Use about 4-6 wraps around the threads of the arm.
-Wrap the tape tightly in a clockwise direction.
+Use about 4-6 wraps around the threads; wrap tightly in a clockwise direction.
 Use your fingers to gently press the tape into the threads.

-Step 5: Begin to screw the shower head onto the shower arm.
-Start slowly to avoid crossing the threads and hand tighten as much as possible.
-Use your strap wrench, or place a rag over the connection and use your wrench or pliers, to tighten the nut by a quarter turn.
-Be careful not to over tighten, since this can damage the threads or possibly crack the shower head connection nut.
+Step 5: Begin to thread the shower head onto the shower arm.
+Start slowly to avoid crossing threads, and hand tighten as much as possible.
+Use your strap wrench (or place a rag over the connection and use a crescent wrench or pliers) to tighten the nut by a quarter turn.
+Be careful not to over tighten: this can damage the threads or possibly crack the shower head connection nut.

 Step 6:Turn the water on and check for leaks.
-If there is a leak coming from the connection, turn the water off and tighten the nut by another quarter turn.
+If you have a leak coming from the connection, turn the water off and tighten the nut by another quarter turn.

-Step 7: Turn the water back on and check for leaks.
-If you don't have any leaks, congratulate yourself for a job well done!
+Step 7: Turn the water on once more and check again for leaks.
+If you don't have any, congratulations on a job well done!

 If you find the connection still leaks, check to make sure the threads are not crossed.
-Unscrew the showerhead, remove and reapply the PTFE tape, adding a few more wraps than you did before (in Step 3).
+Unscrew the showerhead and remove and reapply the PTFE tape, adding a few more wraps than you did before (in Step 3).
 Reinstall the shower head as shown in Steps 5 and 6.